 - Low slope or flat roof – look for cool roof products with an SRI value of 78 or greater.
 Options include single-ply membranes, stone white calcite gravel, fluid applied membranes or a coating of white reflective paint.

 - Steep slope or pitched roof – look for cool roof products with an SRI value of 25 or greater.
-Options include asphalt shingles, metal, tile, shake, among others.
+Options include asphalt shingles, metal, tile, and shake, among others.

 - Products with a thermal emittance or emissivity of greater than or equal to 0.9